 - Able to travel or leave one’s home.

-The majority of people, including those with mental, physical or emotional disabilities prefer to live independently.
-Occupational therapists work with patient to determine a patient’s goals for satisfying those needs, wants and desires in life.
+The majority of people, including those with mental, physical, or emotional disabilities prefer to live independently.
+Occupational therapists work with patients to determine their goals for satisfying those needs, wants, and desires in life.
 The therapist then develops a plan, including short and long term goals, for helping the patient function with his or her disability, thus providing improvement in the patient’s quality of life.
-Finally, whether it is in self-care, work or play, quality of life plays an important role in living well.
+Finally, whether it is in self-care, work, or play, quality of life plays an important role in living well.

 - Learning the ABC’s.

 - Ability to sit next to people in class or a multiple-person location.